braingpt-lovelab/knowledge-graph-algo/README.md

 ```

 ### Usage example:
+1. Save a paper (pdf) in `data/pdf_articles/<paper_name>.pdf`
+2. Run `python utils/pdf2txt.py` which will convert all pdf files to txt format, saved in `data/txt_articles/<paper_name>.txt`
-Run knowledge graph possible results generation using default configuration on an example paper:
+3. Run the graph generation script using default configuration on existing papers saved in the above directory.
 ```
 python run_graph.py --sum_met 2 \
                     --kg_init 2 \